Accutrainee has agreed its first training contract for an aspiring lawyer, at an undisclosed Top 20 law firm.

 Under Accutrainee’s new solicitor training contract model, using Solicitors Regulation Authority approved training contracts, trainees are taken on by Accutrainee but are seconded to law firms and in-house legal departments, usually more than one, during their training contract.

-More than 600 aspiring lawyers have so far signed up to Accutrainee since its launch in September 2011.
+More than 600 aspiring lawyers have so far approached Accutrainee to sign up to the programme since its launch in September 2011, although only a small minority of these have been accepted onto its books.

 To date the training business has had six organisations commit to the programme, made up of two in-house legal teams and four law firms, including New Quadrant and Olswang.